FrankZiWANG-dev/Holidates/README.md

-# Node
-A repo for discovering and experimenting with Node

-## Holidates
+# Holidates
-Included in here is a tool to display holidays by year in the terminal.
+A repo for discovering and experimenting with Node by creating a tool to display holidays of the current year in the terminal.